 If you’re a teen, you’re probably experiencing stress.
 And is it any wonder?
 You’re juggling schoolwork, friendships, and countless other activities.
 You get endless messages every day—texts from your friends, advice from your family and teachers, images from television, social media, and advertising about who you could and should be.
 Sometimes you just need a place to unwind and be yourself!

-A Still Quiet Place for Teens can be that place.
+A Still Quiet Place for Teens: A Mindfulness Workbook to Ease Stress and Difficult Emotions (Instant Help Book for Teens) can be that place.
 It is a place of peace and calm within.
 In this workbook, mindfulness expert Amy Saltzman offers a comprehensive program to help you manage daily stressors and challenges in your life, whether at home, in school, or with friends.
 Using proven-effective mindfulness-based stress reduction (MBSR) techniques, this book will help you be fully present in the moment, cultivate kindness and curiosity toward yourself and others, and find constructive ways of dealing with the pressures of being a teen.
 (Amy Saltzman also offers A Still Quiet Place: A Mindfulness Program for Teaching Children and Adolescents to Ease Stress and Difficult Emotions which is fabulous for tweens!)

 If you struggle with negative thoughts and emotions, you should know that your pain is real.
 No one should try to diminish it.
 Sometimes stuff really does suck and we have to acknowledge it.
 Worry, sadness, loneliness, anger, and shame are big and important, but they can also get in the way of what really matters.
 What if, instead of fighting your pain, you realized what really matters to you—and put those things first in life?
 If you did that, maybe your pain wouldn’t feel so big anymore.
 Isn’t it worth a try?